Measurement Classes

 FlimBase

-provides only the most essential functionality for FLIM tasks.
+The FlimBase provides only the most essential functionality for FLIM tasks.
 The benefit from the reduced functionality is that it is very memory and CPU efficient.
+The class provides the FlimBase.frameReady callback, which must be used to analyze the data.

 - Parameters:

-tagger (TimeTaggerBase) – time tagger object instance
+tagger – Time tagger object instance.

-binwidth (int) – bin size in picoseconds
+binwidth – Bin size in picoseconds.

 - Parameters: